 Generally accepted accounting principles establish the framework for financial reporting in the United States.
-Abbreviated as GAAP (rhymes with sap), this collection of official edicts and pronouncements is maintained by the Financial Accounting Standards Board to set the context for the income statements and balance sheets released by U.S.-based public companies.
+Abbreviated as GAAP (rhymes with sap), this collection of official edicts and pronouncements is maintained by the Financial Accounting Standards Board (FASB) to set the context for the income statements and balance sheets released by US-based public companies.

 But while GAAP may strive to be a firm and universal standard in financial accounting it can leave significant room for variance, much as the rules of English grammar do in day-to-day language.
 This conceptual overview of GAAP can help you understand what GAAP-compliant reports might tell you, or not tell you.

 GAAP-based reports are meant to give their users a level playing field for evaluating company financial performance across time periods and to allow users to make meaningful, like-on-like comparisons among companies.
 GAAP reports are also intended to help managers make appropriate strategic decisions and improve business efficiency.
 To that end, GAAP's authors and compilers assume:

 - The firm generating the report is a going concern that expects to operate indefinitely.
 That generally means the reporting firm can consume or dispose of only the minimally necessary portions of its assets in any period and is not expected to abandon significant asset value or liquidate significant inventory at fire-sale prices.
 It also means that the firm can make business investments that may not be expected to bear immediate fruit.